enzk0/obsidian-notes/3rd Year 2nd Sem/3rd 2nd/CSCC 22/2 - Verification and Validation.md

 - in this technique, it determines whether any *derived requirements* are *consistent with the original objectives*, physical laws, and the technologies described in system document.

 ***Interface Analysis***
-- It is the detailed examination of the interface requirements specifications.
+- It is the detailed examination of the interface *requirements specifications*.
 - The evaluation criteria is the same as that for requirements specification.
 - The main focus is on the *interfaces* between *software*, *hardware*, *user*, and *external* *software*.

 ***Criticality Analysis***
 - *Criticality* is assigned to each *software requirement*.
-- When requirements are combined into functions, the combined criticality of requirements form the criticality for the *aggregate function*.
+- When requirements are combined into functions, the combined criticality of requirements form the criticality form the *aggregate function*.
 - *Criticality analysis* is updated periodically as *requirement changes are introduced*
 - This is because such changes can cause an increase or decrease in a functions criticality which depends on how the revised requirement impacts system criticality.
 - ***Criticality analysis*** is a method used to *locate and reduce high-risk problems and is performed at the beginning of the project*.
 - It identifies the functions and modules that are required to implement critical program functions or quality requirements like safety, security, etc.

 ***Hazard and Risk Analysis***
 - Done during the *requirements definition activity*.
 - *Hazards* or *risks* are identified by further *refining* the *system requirements* into *detailed software requirements*.
 - The risks are *assessed* for their *impact on the system*.